 The benefits of non-functional testing

 Non-functional testing is a broad category that contains everything from security testing to load testing.
 In general terms, it focuses on testing how the software handles inputs that aren’t expected.
-Performing non-functional testing on your code can do the following:
+Performing non-functional testing on your code can improve user experience, ensure the software can handle multiple users, and even protect your customers and your products.

 Improve the user experience

-This can mean anything from the speed your code runs at to how reliable it is.
+This can mean anything from the speed your code runs at, to how reliable it is.
 Can your code be counted on to work quickly without crashing and give the correct outputs to the user in a seamless manner?
 Improving the user experience can also mean ensuring your code can handle a wide range of inputs that users might choose, and that there are measures in place to handle unexpected inputs.

 Load testing